Relintai/pandemonium_engine_docs/tutorials/performance/vertex_animation/animating_thousands_of_fish.md

 ![](img/fish.png)

+Note:
-.. note:: The fish model in this tutorial is made by `QuaterniusDev ( http://quaternius.com )`_ and is
+ The fish model in this tutorial is made by `QuaterniusDev ( http://quaternius.com )`_ and is
           shared with a creative commons license.
 CC0 1.0 Universal (CC0 1.0) Public Domain
           Dedication https://creativecommons.org/publicdomain/zero/1.0/